ans-group/docs.ukfast.co.uk/source/security/meltdown.md

 * **KB4056898** for Windows Server 2012R2
 * **KB4056890** for Windows Server 2016

+These security updates can be applied manually, or will be applied during your next update.

 ### Linux

 Checking for the vulnerability requires comparing the kernel version against the patched kernel version.
 You can check your kernel version by running the command below: